DeusMusica/QAWolfAssessment/qa_wolf_take_home/documentation.md

    ```bash
    npx playwright test
    ```
-   This will run all the tests, including performance monitoring, link validation, and API tests.
-The results will be stored in `testResults.json`.
+   This will run all the tests, including performance monitoring, link validation, login validation with CAPTCHA, and API tests.
+The results, including performance metrics like page load time and time to first byte, will be stored in `testResults.json`.

 3. **Start the HTTP server to view the dashboard:**
    ```bash